One of the first things that your veterinarian will want to do is get your dog’s history from you.

 Blood testing is an essential part of both diagnosing and monitoring the progress of kidney disease.
 Here are some of the tests that your veterinarian will likely want to perform.

 - Blood urea nitrogen (BUN) and creatinine are both tests that measure the amount of nitrogenous wastes accumulated in the bloodstream.
-In both canine and feline kidney disease, these values are expected to increase.
+In both canine and feline kidney disease, these values are likely to increase.

 Urine testing for kidney disease